airicyu/solstage-web/README.md

 ## TODO
 - Polish Stage UI to be more attractive.
 The `Stage` should be more sexy.
 - Provide batch updates so multiple move operation can be done by only 1 sign approve transaction.
+- May maintain a auto whitelist to some famous NFT collections.
+So those NFTs are by-default fall into `Backstage` instead of `Junkbox` automatically.
+- Provide an open standard for NFT pinning for `Stage`.
+So any Wallet Apps, DApps can make use of our filter for better & consistent NFT display UX to the user.

 ## Long term TODO

 - Provide some interaction between users.
-It could be something like users may "likes" anyone's Stage profile when they visit.
+It could be something like users may "likes" anyone's Stage profile NFTs when they visit.

-- Provide an open standard for NFT pinning (Like the stage).
-So Wallet Apps, DApps can make use of our filter for better display UX to the user.